George Stephenson biography

 Stephenson moved to Killingworth Colliery as an engineman, but his fascination with machines continued, and in his spare time he took apart the colliery engines to discover how they worked.
-So swiftly did he learn that he was appointed enginewright by the colliery in 1812.
+So swiftly did he learn that he was appointed an engine wright for the colliery in 1812.

 Stephenson developed a new safety lamp that would not explode when used near the highly flammable gasses found in the mines.

 He also convinced the mine manager to experiment with steam locomotion.
-By 1814 he developed the Blutcher, which was capable of pulling 30 tons up a grade at 4 miles per hour.
+By 1814 he developed the Blucher, which was capable of pulling 30 tons up a grade at four miles per hour.
 His design was the first to successfully use flanged wheels running on rails.

 Over the next several years Stephenson built a further 16 engines at Killingworth.
 The mine owners were so impressed with his accomplishments that they put him to work building an 8-mile railway from Hetton to Sunderland.

 Stephenson was hired by the Stockton and Darlington railway to help build the line linking collieries at West Durham and Darlington with the River Tees.
 With his son Robert Stephenson, he formed Robert Stephenson & Company, the first locomotive building company in the world, headquartered in Newcastle.
 The first locomotive engine produced by the new company, called Locomotion, was finished in the fall of 1825.

 The Stockton & Darlington line was officially opened on September 27, 1825.
 To rapt attention from crowds of onlookers, Stephenson guided the Locomotion along the 9-mile track in just under two hours.